MoreChickenDelivered/ttprojects/README.md

 [tthftshared](https://github.com/MoreChickenDelivered/tthftshared) - constants used by cytester and hftbackend

 Yes, there are 2 cytesters that aren't very similar, which can be confusing.
-And yes, both C++ and Python backtesting involves both C++ and Python/Cython (technically, C++ doesn't "need" Python/Cython, but Python/Cython is used for optimization).
+And yes, both C++ and Python backtesting involves both C++ and Python/Cython (technically, C++ doesn't "need" Python/Cython, but Python/Cython is used for parameter optimization).

 USE THE `develop` BRANCH UNLESS OTHERWISE SPECIFIED OR IT DOESN'T EXIST